 Friday the 13th and Other Bad-Luck Beliefs Actually Do Us Some Good

 13th.
-There will be another in December.
-A UC culture expert provides pointers as to why such superstitions
+And in honor of today's date, a UC culture expert provides pointers as to why such superstitions

 prove so powerful and how they can actually serve a good purpose.

 In Western cultures, Friday was traditionally considered a day of bad luck, dating as far back as the 14th century, if not earlier – likely due to religious associations with the crucifixion.